the Tisatsar Newslettr

-It is said that money makes the world go round
+It is said that money makes the world go round1.

 In a literal sense, this isn’t true.
-The world was spinning long before money was invented
+The world was spinning long before money was invented2.

 In the figurative sense, this is extremely true. the Newslettr would love to use money to build and promote its intellectual property.
 But before it can do that, we need to wait for established Standards and Practices.